MatAtBread/ApiPublisher/README.md

 	api.loginUser.clearCache() ;
 	result = await api.loginUser("mat","atbread") ;

 Note that all functions have a "clearCache" method, even if they are not cachable.
 In this case, the function does nothing.
+The return from clearCache() is the api function, so you can chain a clear and a remote call with:

+	api = await RemoteApi.load("/apiExposed") ;
+	result = await api.loginUser.clearCache()("mat","atbread") ;

 RemoteApi.load(url,options)
 ---------------------------